-Helping to promote true progress (science, universities, hospitals, religious freedom…) without falling prey of ideologies and cultural fads (eugenism, racism, communism, fascism, sexual revolution…) that constitute false progress.
+Helping to promote true progress (science, universities, hospitals,…) without falling prey of ideologies and cultural fads (eugenism, racism, communism, fascism, sexual revolution…) that constitute false progress.

 Of course the most famous and popular Catholics are typically the sellouts that choose to stand with the enemy; it happens today as it did in the past.
 Eventually those pretend winners, leaders and prophets are rightfully forgotten.
 (We remember and venerate saints instead; some were already famous in their time, very few admired while still alive; most were obscure and ignored even while doing lots of good.)

 After all, IMHO the secret of the CC anomaly lies in discipline.
 When the scale is that of centuries and millennia, and the goal consists in transmitting the Gospel with no addition or subtraction, you really need a dull, timid priest who stays the course way more than a creative intellectual who believes he could bring about a new and improved Church.

 But today Catholics are facing a new fear: the idea that there’s no path for resistance, that things have changed so much that this time the CC isn’t gonna make it.
 This would be a sign of the End of the World; a world so profoundly corrupt it cannot function anymore.
 Others, on the contrary, maintain that the Church needs to adapt and update.
 They reflect the view of the New York Times, the BBC, the mainstream media, independent theologians, you name it… Once a married lesbian known for her touching personal story about an abortion becomes a Catholic bishop, we’ll finally feel free from the shackles of Medieval nonsense… Yeah, sure!